 You can use also use fresh or frozen cherries for this recipe.
 Canned cherries are nice option because you can use the cherry-saturated juices in the can as part of the sauce.

-This cherry sauce adds some fresh lemon juice to provide some contrast with the sweet as well as a touch of almond extract that adds a wonderful depth of flavor.
+This cherry sauce includes fresh lemon juice to provide some contrast with the sweet as well as a touch of almond extract that adds a wonderful depth of flavor.
 This sauce can be made well in advance but is quick enough that it requires no advance planning.

-With a great flavor and silky texture, this Cherry Sauce will bring your desserts to life!
+With a great flavor and silky texture, this Cherry Dessert Sauce will bring your desserts to life!

 Let’s get started!